Moinak Choudhury

 Overview

-In addition to writing program administration and multimodal composition pedagogy, Moinak's research fields include long eighteenth-century literature and culture (1688-1832), literature and the environment, and digital humanities.
+In addition to technical communication and multimodal composition pedagogy, Moinak's teaching and research fields include community-based learning (CBL), literature and the environment, and digital humanities.

 Moinak's publications also focus on the relations between nature, labor, and the production of space.